 - Aeolianite formations dating from the last ice-age, with explanations of its’ origin

-- Interesting eroded stones and shells that you just want to take home
+- Interesting eroded stones and pieces of shells that you will want to take home

 - More fish traps built by the early inhabitants

-- A really wild and lonely stretch of coast – you will love this walk
+- A really pristine and lonely stretch of coast – you will love this walk

 What should I take along?

 You need a day pack to carry your food and drinks for the day, as well as other essential items like a windbreaker, rain jacket, sun hat, sunblock, personal medication and a water container.
-A lunch pack, fruit juice and water will be supplied, as well as purified water.
+A lunch pack with snacks and fruit juice will be supplied, as well as purified water.

 We recommend the following items for the trip:

-◦ Good, comfortable hiking/trail running shoes, and old tekkies (for the kayaking)
+◦ Good, comfortable hiking/trail running shoes, and old tekkies/aqua shoes (for the kayaking)

 ◦ Good hiking socks